 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XII.
 NOISE - Will the project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, will the project expose people residing or working in the project area to excessive noise levels? f) For a project within the vicinity of a private airstrip, will the project expose people residing or working in the project area to excessive noise levels?
-S SUBSTANTIATION: (Check if the project is located in the Noise Hazard Overlay District ☐ or is subject to severe noise levels according to the General Plan Noise Element ☐):
+S SUBSTANTIATION: (Check if the project is located in the Noise Hazard Overlay District \square or is subject to severe noise levels according to the General Plan Noise Element \square):

 Less than Significant Impact with Mitigation Incorporated.
-Sensitive noise receptors in the vicinity of the project site residences to the northwest and northeast.
-Other residences in the vicinity are more than 1,000 feet from the project site and would not be subject to any noticeable noise impacts from the site.
-Without mitigation, noise generated from the proposed project could temporarily exceed standards established in the \General Plan or Noise Ordinance, or applicable standards of other agencies.
+Sensitive noise receptors in the vicinity of the project site include scattered residences.
+Without mitigation, noise generated from the proposed project could temporarily exceed standards established in the General Plan or Noise Ordinance, or applicable standards of other agencies.
 Specifically, construction of the proposed project may potentially create some elevated short-term construction noise impacts from construction equipment between the hours of 7 a.m. and 7 p.m.
 Section 83.01.080(g)(3) specifically exempts "temporary construction, maintenance, repair, or demolition activities" from County noise standards, when such activities occur between 7 a.m. and 7 p.m., excluding Sundays and federal holidays."
 With implementation of Mitigation Measure N-1, no significant impacts are anticipated.
 The mitigation measure ensures that noise generation from construction equipment/vehicle operation would be limited to daytime hours and would be localized, temporary, and transitory in nature.
+Construction-period impacts are therefore less than significant with the implementation of Mitigation Measure N-1.

 Operation of the proposed project would not generate audible levels of noise or perceptible levels of vibration in the surrounding community.
 Onsite noises would be limited to small motors that rotate the photovoltaic panels on the single-axis tracking system, noise from inverters and pad-mounted transformers, and maintenance activities (including occasional cleaning, drive motor repair, tracker repair, electrical connection repair, and panel replacement).
 The small motors used to rotate the panels would produce very low levels of noise, operate only during daylight, and be imperceptible from nearby residences.
-Similarly, the proposed inverters and pad-mounted transformers are small in scale and located over 200 feet from nearby residences, minimizing potential noise impacts.
+Similarly, the proposed inverters and pad-mounted transformers are small in scale and located over 250 feet from nearby residences, minimizing potential noise impacts.
 Maintenance activities would be infrequent and only during daylight hours.
 The project would not include dwellings or other development, nor would it have the potential to generate any significant number of additional vehicle trips after construction is completed.

-Based on this analysis, it is concluded that the proposed project would not have a substantial adverse effect on noise during operations; impacts would be less than significant and no mitigation measures are required.
+Based on this analysis, it is concluded that the proposed project would not have a substantial adverse effect on noise during operations; impacts would be less than significant and no mitigation measures are required to reduce operational-period impacts.